Challenge your kids to an engineering project by building the Eiffel Tower using newspapers!

 We constructed the base first.
 For this, we attached two medium tubes to a small tube (at the top) using staples.
 We then folded a long tube to use at the arched support at the bottom and stapled it at the bottom of the medium tubes (so basically at the ground).

 Once we put on the staples, we cover the area with a strip of tape -- this was both for safety (no sharp metal staples as we worked) and for added support.

 Again, be sure to read our "Building Lessons" below -- for tips on what we would do different next time!

 Peeking thru seems to be a step you shouldn't skip over ;)

 A few things the kids will notice right away --

 Newspaper tubes are much stronger than sheets of newspaper.

 The arched support is super important to the tower.
-You can have them try to stand the base up without the support piece but they'll see how much things shift and move.
+You can have your kids try to stand the base up without the support piece but they'll see how much things shift and move.

 Once we had all four pieces constructed, we connected them by stapling them at the top and bottom corners.